How To Find Your American Indian Heritage

 4. Explore Federal Records: The U.S. government has maintained records on Native Americans since the late 18th century.
 These records can include census rolls, allotment records, school records, military records, and court records.
 The National Archives and Records Administration (NARA) is a primary source for these documents.
 Websites like Ancestry.com and Fold3.com also have digitized some of these records.

 7. DNA Testing: While DNA testing can be a useful tool, it should be used with caution when researching Native American ancestry.
 DNA tests can reveal genetic markers that are common among certain Native American populations, but they cannot definitively prove tribal affiliation.
-Moreover, the accuracy of these tests can be affected by various factors, such as the size of the reference database and the extent of admixture with other populations.
+On top of that, the accuracy of these tests can be affected by various factors, such as the size of the reference database and the extent of admixture with other populations.
 It is best to use DNA testing as a supplement to traditional genealogical research, not as a replacement.

 Trends and Latest Developments in Native American Genealogy